 Additionally, you will also need to build the sump to place the pump inside.
 All of these add to the installation cost.

 Some house owners like to keep a backup sump pump system in case there is a power outage.
-Especially for areas with heavy rain and frequent flooding, a backup motor sounds like a good idea.
+A backup motor sounds like a good idea, especially for areas with heavy rain and frequent flooding.

 Monitoring And Maintenance